exercism/javascript/concepts/type-conversion/about.md

   ```

   A result of the described behavior is that `!!value` has the same effect as `Boolean(value)`.
-  Nevertheless you should use `Boolean` for readability.
+  Nevertheless, you should use `Boolean` for readability.

 - JavaScript also applies coercion for the operands of the logical AND (`&&`) and OR (`||`) operators.
-  However, the result of the expression is **not** a boolean but one of the original operands (see [MDN on Logical Operators][mdn-logical-operators]).
+  Keep in mind that the result of the expression is **not** a boolean but one of the original operands (see [MDN on Logical Operators][mdn-logical-operators]).

   ```javascript
   null || 'hello';